AIsPoteX/JobApplicationManagement/README.md

 A simple job application tracking system built with Django framework for learning purposes.

-## Overview

-## <span style="color:red"> What's the next? </span>
-+ Add the functionality to upload interview transcript PDF files.
-+ Add the ability to increase/decrease the number of interviews.

 ## Built With

 - **Django 5.1.10** - Python web framework